Graduate Theological Union

 The Graduate Theological Union (GTU) is a consortium of eight private independent American theological schools and eleven centers and affiliates.
 Seven of the theological schools are located in Berkeley, California.
 The GTU was founded in 1962 and their students can take courses at the University of California, Berkeley.
 Additionally, some of the GTU consortial schools are part of other California universities such as Santa Clara University (Jesuit School of Theology) and California Lutheran University (Pacific Lutheran Theological Seminary).
-Most of the GTU consortial schools are located in Berkeley area with the majority north of the campus in a neighborhood known as "Holy Hill" due to the cluster of GTU seminaries and centers located there.
+Most of the GTU consortial schools are located in the Berkeley area with the majority north of the campus in a neighborhood known as "Holy Hill" due to the cluster of GTU seminaries and centers located there.

 History and administration

 Many of the GTU's constituent seminaries were established at various locations throughout the Bay Area in the early 20th or even the late 19th centuries.
 Because of the foundation of the University of California, several of them relocated to Berkeley and established cooperative relationships with the university.
 In the wake of the formation of the World Council of Churches and the Second Vatican Council, Bay Area seminaries began negotiations to form a cooperative degree program.
 In 1962, agreement between the Berkeley Baptist Divinity School (now Berkeley School of Theology), Episcopalian Church Divinity School of the Pacific, Pacific Lutheran Theological Seminary and San Francisco Theological Seminary enabled for the incorporation of the Graduate Theological Union in 1962.
 In 1964, the Pacific School of Religion, St. Albert's College (now the Dominican School of Philosophy and Theology) and Starr King School for the Ministry joined the GTU consortium.
 In 1966, Alma College relocated to Berkeley and was renamed the Jesuit School of Theology at Berkeley.
 In 1968, the Franciscan School of Theology moved to Berkeley from Santa Barbara and joined the GTU consortium, although in 2013 it merged with the University of San Diego, leaving the consortium and relocating to Oceanside, California.
 By 1971, the GTU was fully accredited by the Association of Theological Schools.

 In 1969, the GTU common library was established and the individual libraries of the seminaries were merged into one collection.
 In the 1970s, construction began on a Louis I. Kahn-designed building to house the GTU library.
 The main library building was completed in 1987 and was named the Flora Lamson Hewlett Library in honor of the Hewlett Foundation.